About Breckenridge Colorado

 Breckenridge is one of Colorado’s most visited ski towns, located approximately 100 miles west of the Denver International Airport and 80 miles west of downtown Denver.

 Skiers and riders of all skill levels have five peaks and 2,908 acres of skiable terrain to explore.
 A towering summit elevation of 12,998 feet is the jumping off point for Breck’s impressive 3,398 feet of vertical drop.
-Breckenridge is home to four award-winning terrain parks and a 22-foot superpipe.
+To top it off, you can ski or snowboard Breckenridge’s four award-winning terrain parks and 22-foot superpipe.